-If you want to be precise and strategically pull a certain corner of your vehicle (or its trailer) over to a certain tree or post, then you can pick the exact point on the truck and what item you wish to be connected.
+If you want to be precise and strategically pull a certain corner of your vehicle (or its trailer) over to a certain tree or post, then you can pick the exact point on the truck and what item you wish to be connected to.
 Then, hold Triangle and watch as two becomes one.
-Alternative, if you just push Triangle, you’ll automatically hook onto whatever post, tree, branch, or vehicle which is in-range based on the direction you face the camera.
+Alternative, if you just push Triangle, you’ll automatically hook onto whatever post, tree, branch, or vehicle that is in-range based on the direction you face the camera.
 This was a Godsend when I got stuck and had to keep hooking onto new items as I sludged along at about 2mph.

 Once you’ve found the various gearbox upgrades you can also switch your vehicle into AWD mode, using more petrol whilst obtaining the benefit of much grippier tires.
 This, combined with the magnificent winch above, enables you to save yourself from throwing in the towel early on so many occasions.
 But, if you had a few more friends or strangers in your game, helping you out, I’m sure you’ll make it through the missions much faster – unless they’re useless and you have to constantly save them.